ronanmccoy/My-Dev-Machine-Setup/README.md

 1. Download the zip, clone this repo, or just copy and paste the scripts and associated file structure.
 2. Open terminal on your machine and `cd` to the directory where this is on your system.
+3. **Create `config.sh` in the project root** - This file is required and contains all configurable settings.
+See `config.sh` for all available options.
-3. `cd` into `/data/packages` and review the list of NPM packages, making any necessary updates.
+4. `cd` into `/data/packages` and review the list of NPM packages, making any necessary updates.
-4. `cd` into `/data/themes` and review the theme files and make any updates needed.
+5. `cd` into `/data/themes` and review the theme files and make any updates needed.
-5. `cd` into the directory specific to your platform (currently this has only been tested on MacOS).
+6. `cd` into the directory specific to your platform (currently this has only been tested on MacOS).
-6. Update the list of apps in `apps.txt` if needed.
+7. Update the list of apps in `apps.txt` if needed.
-7. From the terminal run the appropriate scripts.
+8. From the terminal run the appropriate scripts.

 ## To Do